shaxqt/spotify_friends/README.md

 node run server.js
 ```

-##### Heroku
+##### Deploy on Heroku

-Heroku will use the procfile in this Project.
-So you can simply push this project. _But_ you need to setup the enviroment variables manually.
+Simply push this project to heroku, there is a procfile which heroku will use. _But_ you need to setup the enviroment variables manually.